-On Sunday 23 July, SERI collaborated with the Abahlali baseMjondolo’s Women’s League in a day long workshop in Tembisa.
+On Sunday 23 July, SERI collaborated with the Abahlali baseMjondolo’s Women’s League in a day long workshop in Tembisa as part of the Women's Spaces project.
 The purpose of the workshop was to inform participants of their rights under the constitution and legislation both in terms of housing as well as family law.
 The workshop was attended by approximately 50 women from both Tembisa and Germiston.

 Over the course of the day, sessions were hosted on the Constitution, the Bill of Rights, the Prevention of Illegal Eviction from and Unlawful Occupation of Land Act (PIE) as well as introduction to marital regimes.
 Further sessions were held on the patriarchy as well as the role of women in the movement.